berkeley-scf/scf-databases-2024/index.md

 title: 'Databases and SQL workshop'
 ---

+# Logistics

-The workshop will be Saturday January 27, 9-3:30, in Evans 330.
+Time: Saturday January 27, 9-3:30
+Place: Evans 330

+**Note: Evans is accessed by keycard on the weekends.
+If you don't have keycard access, email Chris and we'll arrange a time for you to be let in.**

 # 1 Preparation